deltachat/deltachat-pages/es/help.md

 - Vuelve a verificar que ambos dispositivos estén en la **misma Wi-Fi o red**

+- On **Windows**, go to **Control Panel / Network and Internet** and make sure, **Private Network** is selected as "Network profile type" (after transfer, you can change back to the original value)

 - Your system might have a "personal firewall", which is known to cause problems (especially on Windows).
   **Disable the personal firewall** for Delta Chat on both ends and try again

+- **Guest Networks** may not allow devices to communicate with each other.
+  If possible, use a non-guest network.

 - Asegurate que haya **suficiente espacio** en el dispositivo destino